 There is an infinite-dimensional kernel contained in its constraint condition $ \nabla \times \vu = 0 $.
-Its corresponding discrete system is highly ill.
+Its corresponding algebraic system is highly ill.

 A popular method to deal with such discrete problems is penalty method \cite{boffi2013mixed}.
 If the $ \vu_h $ in \eqref{discrete_weak} is unique, the system of the penalty method is solvable.
 With the penalty parameter becoming large, the penalty solution tends to the exact solution.
 If we want more precious solution, the penalty parameter should be larger.
 However, if the penalty parameter is too large, the condition of the system of penalty method become terrible.
 Besides this, because of the limited machine precision, the penalty parameter can be arbitrarily large.
 There are also researches on the preconditioned discretizations for partial differential equations that can match such problems \cite{MR2769031}.
 There is a comprehensive survey about the saddle point problems in \cite{MR2168342}.

 The Maxwell operator and grad-div operator are the $ k=1 $ and $ k=2 $ forms of $ d^*d $ operator on $ \mbR^3 $ complex